Cheap Things to do in Edinburgh

 Walking Tours are the best things to do within a city no matter where you are.
 This photo was taken of J.K Rowling's handprints on the free Harry Potter walking tour.

-This is another free walking tour around all the Harry Potter sights but again it is customary to leave a tip at the end if you enjoyed the tour.
 This will take you around all the locations that are relevant to Harry Potter including The Elephant House, J.K Rowling’s Handprints and areas that inspired the Harry Potter films / books including where Professor McGonagall’s and Tom Riddle’s names are suspected to have been thought up.
-It really is an incredible tour and perfect for any Potterheads that want to locate all these places in one go.
-You will learn a lot and get to know the city at the same time.

 7. Pentland Hills